 Plans must provide one of four levels of benefits, named “Bronze”, “Silver”, “Gold” and Platinum.
 Each designation represents an “actuarial value”, which is calculated as the average % of total health costs they cover for a defined population).
 Bronze plans cover 60% on average, “Silver” 70%, “Gold” 80% and “Platinum” 90% of costs on average.
 For most individuals though a plan will pay far less than these percentages: this is because a high proportion of health care costs are incurred by a small number of very sick people, and once they reach the out-of-pocket maximums, the plan pays 100% of their extra costs.

 In general, the higher the metallic level (i.e. Gold and Platinum), the more the plan will pay towards your healthcare expenses, but the higher your monthly premiums will be.
 Higher tier plans may also offer additional benefits that are not considered “essential”.
 See Types of Marketplace Plans for more information.

 Your out-of-pocket maximum (limit) is the most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100% of the allowed amount.
 This limit never includes your premium, balance-billed charges, or health care your health insurance or plan doesn’t cover.
 All cost sharing for Essential Benefits counts towards your out-of-pocket limit.

 Please note that some plans don’t count your copayments, deductibles, coinsurance payments, out-of-network payments, or other expenses toward this limit.
 In Medicaid and CHIP, the limit includes premiums.
-The maximum out-of-pocket costs for any Marketplace plan for 2014 are $6,350 for an individual plan and $12,700 for a family plan.
+All marketplace plans have a maximum out-of-pocket cost no more than $6,600 for an individual and $13,200 for a family for 2015.